 The study used eye tracking to observe the visual attention that was given towards the new T&Cs – to see what was seen, and what wasn’t.
 Facial expression analysis was also used to assess the emotional expressions that the participants exhibit throughout the process – to indicate if and how the different shopping experiences elicited any external changes in emotions.

 The T&Cs were varied not just in how they were displayed, but also in their contents across each webshop.
-This provided information about how well the participants remembered the information as well as to test how it impacted their purchasing behavior.
+This provided information about how well the participants remembered the information as well as tested how it impacted their purchasing behavior.

 Over a hundred participants were recruited for the study, split into two groups – one of which viewed the new T&Cs, and one of which viewed the current T&Cs.
 The participants were sat in front of a computer monitor, with the calibrated eye tracker, and a webcam recording facial expressions.
 After giving consent and reading the study instructions, the experiment began.